Denver Workers Compensation Lawyer

 Even though the law does have provisions that can, in some cases, pay benefits for life, it has no provision to pay for “pain and suffering” and therefore, workers’ comp awards may not be as big as those for identical injuries addressed in a civil case.
 Therefore, the law puts limits on the fees attorneys may charge injured workers, and you can expect to keep a larger percentage of your award or settlement.

-The attorneys at Boesen Law, LLC generally handle cases on a contingency basis.
+The experienced attorneys at Boesen Law, LLC generally handle cases on a contingency basis.
 That means there is no Denver worker compensation attorneys fee charged unless benefits are achieved, and we will begin working for you without you having to pay upfront.

 How Do I Get Started?